Manio1109/ctf-writeups/challenges/thm-hammer/writeup.md

 This document is part of my offensive security portfolio.
 My goal is to present structured, professional case studies that demonstrate practical penetration testing skills, clear reporting, and a real-world methodology.

+These write-ups are meant to demonstrate practical offensive security skills relevant to junior pentesting, red teaming, and application security roles.

 ---

 ## 🧠 Summary